andresmunozit/node-js-application-development-lfw211/16_WRITING_UNIT_TESTS/writing-unit-tests.md

 ```

-The error thrown is an instance if `AssertionError`.
+The error thrown is an instance of `AssertionError`.

 The *core* `assert` module has the following assertion methods:
 - `assert.ok(val)` - the same as `assert(val)`, if `val` is truthy it will not throw